Competitive Livestock Systems in the context of climate change

 The technological solution

-Farms with lower intensification only have grazing systems and generate more CH4 emissions than higher intensified farms.
-In contrast, farms with greater intensification systems have feeding strategies such as supplementing lactating cows with commercial concentrates, minerals, and silages.
+Farms with lower intensification only have grazing systems and generate more CH4 emissions than greater intensification farms.
+In contrast, farms with greater intensification systems have feeding strategies such as supplementing lactating cows with commercial concentrates, minerals, and silage.
 Furthermore, they tend to implement more management strategies such as pasture management plans, soil analysis, technical fertilization recommendations, rest periods, proper animal load and type of grasses and legumes usage.
-All these strategies result in greater milk production per cow and lower CH4 emission per liter of milk produced.
+All these strategies result in greater milk production per cow and lower CH4 emissions per liter of milk produced.

 Results